measurement-kit/libndt/README.md

 with kernel-level measurements.
 NDT is the most popular network performance test hosted by [Measurement Lab](https://www.measurementlab.net/).

+This library implements all flavours of NDT.
+The code implementing the legacy NDT protocol (i.e., no JSON, no WebSocket, no TLS, no ndt7) is the most stable, tested, and peer reviewed code.
+The JSON, WebSocket, and TLS flavoured NDT code is in beta stage.
+Ndt7 code is in alpha stage.

 ## Getting started

 Make sure you download [nlohmann/json](https://github.com/nlohmann/json)